MOSFET: Power MOSFET

-Double-diffused metal–oxide–semiconductor (DMOS)
+Double-diffused metal–oxide–semiconductor ()

 There are LDMOS (lateral double-diffused metal oxide semiconductor) and VDMOS (vertical double-diffused metal oxide semiconductor).
 Most power MOSFETs are made using this technology.

 Radiation-hardened-by-design (RHBD)

 Semiconductor sub-micrometer and nanometer electronic circuits are the primary concern for operating within the normal tolerance in harsh radiation environments like outer space.
 One of the design approaches for making a radiation-hardened-by-design (RHBD) device is enclosed-layout-transistor (ELT).
 Normally, the gate of the MOSFET surrounds the drain, which is placed in the center of the ELT.
 The source of the MOSFET surrounds the gate.
 Another RHBD MOSFET is called H-Gate.
 Both of these transistors have very low leakage currents with respect to radiation.
 However, they are large in size and take up more space on silicon than a standard MOSFET.
 In older STI (shallow trench isolation) designs, radiation strikes near the silicon oxide region cause the channel inversion at the corners of the standard MOSFET due to accumulation of radiation induced trapped charges.
 If the charges are large enough, the accumulated charges affect STI surface edges along the channel near the channel interface (gate) of the standard MOSFET.
 This causes a device channel inversion to occur along the channel edges, creating an off-state leakage path.
 Subsequently, the device turns on; this process severely degrades the reliability of circuits.
 The ELT offers many advantages, including an improvement of reliability by reducing unwanted surface inversion at the gate edges which occurs in the standard MOSFET.
 Since the gate edges are enclosed in ELT, there is no gate oxide edge (STI at gate interface), and thus the transistor off-state leakage is reduced very much.
 Low-power microelectronic circuits including computers, communication devices, and monitoring systems in space shuttles and satellites are very different from what is used on earth.
 They are radiation (high-speed atomic particles like proton and neutron, solar flare magnetic energy dissipation in Earth's space, energetic cosmic rays like X-ray, gamma ray etc.) tolerant circuits.
 These special electronics are designed by applying different techniques using RHBD MOSFETs to ensure safe space journeys and safe space-walks of astronauts.